-Amyotrophic lateral sclerosis (ALS) is the most frequent neurodegenerative dysfunction of the midlife[123].
-ALS is characterized by progressive degeneration of spinal cord motor neurons, muscles paralysis and death for respiratory failure in 3-5 years.
-Degeneration involves toxicity and inflammatory processes associated to proliferation of resident cellular populations[124].
+ALS is the most frequent neurodegenerative dysfunction of the midlife[123].
+ALS is characterized by progressive degeneration of spinal cord motor neurons, muscle paralysis and death in 3-5 years due to respiratory failure.
+Degeneration involves toxicity and inflammatory processes associated with proliferation of resident cellular populations[124].
 Genetic and epigenetic risk factors are certainly the main causes related to progression of the disease.
-Superoxide dismutase 1 (SOD1), that encodes for Cu/Zn superoxide dismutase 1, was the first gene whose alteration was associated with ALS.
+Superoxide dismutase 1 (SOD1), which encodes Cu/Zn superoxide dismutase 1, was the first gene whose alteration was associated with ALS.
 Its mutation is related to protein misfolding and loss-of-function, and it is found in many familiar forms[125,126].
-Misfolded proteins have a central role in neurodegenerative disease, since in their abnormally aggregated forms cellular proteins are prevented from exerting otherwise essential roles in RNA binding/metabolism, and cellular homeostasis[127].
-MicroRNAs (miRNAs) are able to regulate gene expression and promote or repress mRNA stabilization, through post-transcriptional modification and binding specific targets[128].
-MiRNAs are involved in different physiological mechanisms as cell growth and apoptotic processes, while orchestrating pluripotency and differentiation in stem cells[129].
+Misfolded proteins have a central role in neurodegenerative disease, since in their abnormally aggregated forms, cellular proteins are prevented from exerting their essential roles in RNA binding/metabolism and cellular homeostasis[127].
+MicroRNAs (miRNAs) are able to regulate gene expression and promote or repress mRNA stabilization through post-transcriptional modification and by binding specific targets[128].
+MiRNAs are involved in different physiological mechanisms, such as cell growth and apoptotic processes, while orchestrating pluripotency and differentiation in stem cells[129].
 Altered miRNA expression in the skeletal muscle is related to neurological symptoms and disease progression.
-Some in vivo and in vitro studies described that MiR-206 is enrolled upon muscle denervation, in the attempt to regenerate neuromuscular synapses, highlighting the role of this miRNA in different stages of ALS progression[130,131].
-Actually, there are no resolutive therapies for ALS.
-While for example drugs suppressing oxidative stress try to maintain the function of existing motor neurons[132], slightly increasing patient’s survival, novel compounds are now being tested[133].
-An alternative to conventional therapy may be provide by autologous MSC transplantation.
+Some in vivo and in vitro studies have described how MiR-206 is enrolled upon muscle denervation in the attempt to regenerate neuromuscular synapses, highlighting the role of this miRNA in different stages of ALS progression[130,131].
+Actually, there are no curative therapies for ALS.
+While drugs that suppress oxidative stress can be used to try to maintain motor neuron function[132] to slightly increase patient survival, novel compounds are now being tested[133].
+An alternative to conventional therapy may be autologous MSC transplantation.
 Stem cells, thanks to their immunomodulatory properties, secrete neurotrophic factors and other anti-inflammatory cytokines, thus supporting motor neuron survival and functionality[134,135].
-Notwithstanding bone marrow is the most common source for MSCs, Wharton jelly (WJ-MSCs), umbilical cord blood (UBCs) and in particular ASCs, represent a valid alternative in ALS therapy[136], due to their efficient isolation and highly toleration by the patients.
+Notwithstanding, bone marrow is the most common source for MSCs, Wharton jelly, umbilical cord blood and in particular ASCs, represent a valid alternative in ALS therapy[136], due to their efficient isolation and high toleration by the patients.

-In several clinical studies, patients received intravenous injection of MSCs while monitored at regular intervals time.
+In several clinical studies, patients received intravenous injection of MSCs while being monitored at regular time intervals.
 In all trials, autologous cell therapy proved to be a safe procedure.
-The recipient tissues did not exhibit any structural changes, tumor formation or toxicity related to transplantation, while it was shown to be effective in counteracting the disease progression, improving the quality of patient’s life[137-139].
+The recipient tissues did not exhibit any structural changes, tumor formation or toxicity related to transplantation, while it was shown to be effective in counteracting disease progression, improving the quality of patient’s life[137-139].

 CONCLUSION

 Epigenetic regulators were identified as new promising therapeutic targets in patients with hematological, breast cancer and other malignancies, as well as in neurodegenerative diseases[140,141].
-The rescuing potential of stem cells is under control of different kinds of signals, including the environment, that epigenetically regulate their differentiation processes[142].
-Understanding the molecular pathways involved in stem cell fate is critical in order to develop novel tools for both the prevention and treatment of a variety of diseases, with great impact in regenerative medicine, bioengineering and clinical transplantation.
+The rescuing potential of stem cells is under control of different kinds of signals, including the environment, which epigenetically regulate their differentiation processes[142].
+Understanding the molecular pathways involved in stem cell fate is critical to develop novel tools for both the prevention and treatment of a variety of diseases, with great impact in regenerative medicine, bioengineering and clinical transplantation.

 REFERENCES